usgs/earthquake-detection-formats/format-docs/StationInfo.md

 part of a StationInfo.

 * Quality - A decimal number that indicates the quality of the station in a range between 0.0 and 1.0, where 0.0 indicates that the station should not be used.
-* Enable - A boolean flag indicating whether use of the station is enabled or not, defaults to true.
+* Enable - A boolean flag indicating whether the station is enabled or not, defaults to true.
+This is intended to represent whether a station operator has disabled the station.
+* Use - A boolean flag indicating whether the station is was used by an algorithm or not, defaults to true.
+This is intended to represent whether an algorithm has chosen to not use a station for quality or other reasons
 * UseForTeleseismic - A boolean flag indicating whether to use the station for teleseismic algorithms, defaults to false.
 * InformationRequestor - An object containing the source who requested the information, see [Source](Source.md).